I have a bit of a love-affair happening right now, and it’s about time I came out publicly with my love.

 Fat is super duper duper super duper important in your body.
 It is the building block for every cell.
 Every cell.
 You know those peeps with beautiful, glowing skin that barely needs moisturizer?
 That’s healthy fat beauty.

-It’s also the building block for most hormones, don’t get me started on how important hormones are :).
+It’s also the building block for most hormones, and don’t get me started on how important hormones are :).

 Not all fat is equal